thongdang2708/thongdang2708/README.md

 🌱 Knowledge of unit testing: JUnit, Mockito (Java) and automation testing framework: Playwright (Javascript).

+🌱 Knowledge of stream-processing platform such as Apache Kafka.

 <br />

 Currently: A Software Engineering Intern at Nubedian GmbH, Germany.